The Dyslexia Toolkit for Parents

 - Everything you need to know about dealing with schools... the true implications of dyslexia on learning and exactly what kind of help you need to get for your child

-- A pull-out assessment to informally diagnose your child yourself and really start understanding how their dyslexia affects the way they think and learn (because every child and every case of dyslexia is slightly different).
+- A pull-out assessment help you identify your child's learning difference yourself (informally) and really start understanding how their dyslexia affects the way they think and learn (because every child and every case of dyslexia is slightly different).

 - Templates for letters to send to teachers, schools and the authorities to ensure they really listen, and that you get the extra help you need.